magento/devdocs/guides/v2.0/coding-standards/docblock-standard-general.md

 redirect_from: /guides/v1.0/coding-standards/docblock-standard-general.html
 ---

-This standard defines Magento requirements and conventions for adding code inline documentation, known as <i>DocBlock</i>s.
+This standard defines Magento requirements and conventions for adding code inline documentation, known as *DocBlock*s.

 Some parts of Magento code might not comply with this standard, but we are working to gradually improve this.